Miminimi234/poly/AUTONOMOUS_AGENTS.md

 ## License

-This project extends poly402 and follows the same license terms.
+This project extends Polysentience and follows the same license terms.